 Different setups require different settings.
 As an example, Gilmour’s Tube Driver clean boost setting (level 2:00, hi 2:00, low 2:00, drive 8:00) will sound transparent, clean and warm with a Strat with vintage style low output pickups and a Hiwatt-ish amp.
 With a Les Paul sporting burstbuckers and a Marshall JCM800, the Tube Driver will sound rather dark with a noticeable break up.
 Typical low volume bedroom setups will require higher gain settings and even some lower end boost, while a louder tube stack will require less gain as the tubes will interact more with the pedal.
 Likewise, a delay will need different volume and feedback settings depending on what pedals you combine it with and how loud your play.

 If replicating Gilmour’s tones is your goal then use the settings listed in the David Gilmour Gear Guide as a reference and make the needed adjustments to match your setup.
-You’ll also find suggested amp settings in part 3 of this feature.

 This brings us to an end of this four-part feature about tone.
 It’s a huge topic and although I’ve only scratched the surface, I hope you’ve enjoyed the reading and perhaps even picked up a few tips along the way.
 Playing guitar and creating music is all about inspiration and a good tone can be incredibly inspiring.
 Your tone is unique, regardless of how many guitars or pedals you have.
 Experiment, try new things and listen to other guitarists and develop your technique and ultimately your tone.
 Please feel free to share your tips and experience with us in the comments field below!